dsbowen/hemlock/docs_md/range.md

 ####Notes

 Ranges have a default javascript which displays the value of the range slider to participants.
-This *cannot* be overridden by passing a `js` argument to the constructor, although javascript can be modified after the constructor has finished.
+This will be appended to any `js` and `extra_js` arguments passed to the constructor.

 ####Examples